 - A documented system open to all affected parties which resolves disputes in an effective, timely and appropriate manner and records the outcome.
 The system should ensure the anonymity of complainants and whistle blowers. - ⇒ MAJOR

-Documentation of both the process and outcome by which a dispute was resolved is available. $\Rightarrow \ \mbox{MAJOR}$
+- Documentation of both the process and outcome by which a dispute was resolved shall be available. - ⇒ MAJOR